 HTML is no longer an area of concern with regards to email signature formatting and development.
 It’s great to be able to specify a plain-text alternative email signature.

 I can’t tell you how many inflated titles I’ve seen when it comes to employees spinning their own signatures.
-If you must, use an email signature management solution that allows users to only edit pre-approved items.
+If you must, use an email signature management solution that allows users only to edit pre-approved items.
 This also ensures the email signature format.

 This can happen if the signature is not properly coded and just generally looks unpolished.
 Ensure your email signature form is OK also when replying and forwarding emails.

-If you apply sub-brand or department level corporate ID, carry that through to your email signatures as well.
+If you apply for sub-brand or department level corporate ID, carry that through to your email signatures as well.

 Get your company the credit and awareness it deserves.
 It’s a great credibility booster with your recipients.

-If you have paid a million dollars for a design agency to make design your own company font, you can use this in your email signature without problems.
+If you have paid a million dollars for a design agency to design your own company font, you can use this in your email signature without problems.

-If you do copy someone else, PLEASE make sure to go in and change the links so they accurately reflect:
+If you do copy someone else, PLEASE make sure to go in and change the links, so they accurately reflect:

 I can tell you exactly what will happen if you do: nothing.
 40% adoption at best.